sjl/.plan/README.markdown

 with control points attached to draw the nice curves.
 This was easy in SVG, but kind of a pain to do ergonomically in PNG.
 I did eventually finish that though.
 So now I just need to find/make a font that I can render with those curves.

+Ended up just making my own "font" with only the characters I need for the L-systems (`+-()LR→ `).
+Did a bit more and got string rendering working.
+Still probably need to handle multiple lines, but this was a productive day.